North Hertfordshire: History

 The new district was named North Hertfordshire, reflecting its position within the wider county.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Central Hertfordshire unitary authority.

 Governance

 North Hertfordshire District Council provides district-level services.
 County-level services are provided by Hertfordshire County Council.
 Much of the district is covered by civil parishes, which form a third tier of local government for their areas.

 Political control

 The council has been under no overall control since the 2019 election.
 Following the 2024 election the council is being run by a Labour minority administration.

 The first election to North Hertfordshire District Council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1974.
 Political control since 1974 has been as follows: